ctrlcat0x/basilisk/docs.md

 - **Performance**: Faster menu animations, reduced UI delays
 - **Gaming**: Disabled Game DVR for better performance

-### Step 6: Advanced Optimizations (`debloat_advanced_optimizations.py`)

-**Purpose**: Applies a wide range of advanced system tweaks for performance, privacy, and hardware longevity.

-**New Features:**
-- **Network Optimization Tweaks**: Disables Windows Delivery Optimization, tunes TCP/IP stack, disables NetBIOS, and optimizes network adapter settings for improved speed and reduced background bandwidth usage.
-- **Telemetry & Tracking Blocker**: Updates the Windows hosts file to block a curated list of Microsoft telemetry and ad servers, minimizing unwanted data collection.
-- **SSD & Hardware-Specific Optimizations**: Detects SSDs, enables TRIM, disables scheduled defrag, disables Superfetch, and applies other hardware-specific performance tweaks for optimal SSD longevity and speed.

-**Technical Details:**
-- Uses PowerShell and direct file editing for system-level changes.
-- All changes are logged and can be reviewed in the advanced optimizations log.
-- Hosts file changes are additive and do not overwrite user customizations.

-**Windows Effects:**
-- Improved network performance and lower background bandwidth usage.
-- Enhanced privacy by blocking telemetry and tracking domains at the OS level.
-- Ensures SSDs are properly optimized for Windows 11, increasing performance and lifespan.

 ### Step 7: Configure Updates (`debloat_configure_updates.py`)

 **Purpose**: Configures Windows Update policies based on system edition.